-(i) Soon after the quench, the characteristic domain length scale $\ell$ becomes substantially larger than the lattice spacing $a$ while remaining much less than the system size: $L$, $a\ll \ell\ll L$.
-At this stage, the domain mosaic has reached the {\em critical point of continuum percolation\/} (Fig.~\ref{coarsening}(a)), as previously observed in various two-dimensional systems~\cite{zallen,arenzon_exact_2007}.
+(i) Soon after the quench, an emergent characteristic domain length scale $\ell$ becomes substantially larger than the lattice spacing $a$, while remaining much less than the system size $L$: $a\ll \ell\ll L$.
+In this regime, this domain mosaic is a realization of the {\em critical point of continuum percolation\/}, as previously observed in various two-dimensional systems~\cite{zallen,arenzon_exact_2007}, and as argued below.

-(ii) During the coarsening regime, $\ell(t)\gg a$, the dynamics becomes deterministic and domain wall evolution is driven only by local curvature~\cite{lif_62,gunton_dynamics_1983,bray_review}.
+(ii) In the coarsening regime, $\ell(t)\gg a$, the dynamics becomes deterministic and domain wall evolution is driven only by local curvature~\cite{lif_62,gunton_dynamics_1983,bray_review}.
 Thus the global domain topology does not change once the coarsening regime is reached~\cite{gross_1997}.

-These features imply that the ultimate fate of the system is pre-determined once the critical percolation state is reached.
-For instance, if a domain exists that crosses the system only horizontally or only vertically, a stripe state is reached.
-Figure~\ref{coarsening} shows an example of a vertical spanning domain shortly after the quench that ultimately coarsens into a vertical stripe; conversely, a domain mosaic that spans in both horizontally and vertically coarsens into a ground state.
+These two features imply that the ultimate fate of the system is predetermined once the critical percolation state is reached.
+For instance, if a domain exists that crosses the system only horizontally or only vertically, a stripe state is {\em necessarily} reached.
+Figure~\ref{coarsening} shows such an example of a vertical spanning domain shortly after the quench that ultimately coarsens into a vertical stripe; conversely, a domain mosaic that spans in both horizontally and vertically coarsens into a ground state.

 The connection (i) with critical percolation may seem surprising since the initial fraction of spins of a given sign approaches $\frac{1}{2}$ in the large-size limit.
 This value is below the random site percolation threshold $p_c\approx 0.5927$ on the square lattice.
 However, after a quench to zero temperature, the spin system quickly approaches the critical state of {\em continuum} percolation~\cite{zallen}.
 To appreciate this connection, note that in the coarsening regime (at least the first two panels of Fig.~1), the concentrations of up and down spins remain very close to $\frac{1}{2}$ and the boundaries between spin-up and spin-down domains are smooth and do not contain singular points where four domains meet (as in Fig.~\ref{domain-boundary}).
 This topology coincides with continuum percolation at its threshold; for example, by a surface whose height $\phi(x,y)$ is a random function of $(x,y)$ that is symmetric about $\phi=0$.
 The regions with positive and negative $\phi$ correspond to the spin-up and spin-down domains in coarsening, respectively.